Phazorknight/Cogito/Readme.md

   - Unlock Sound: Plays when the player interacts with the door status changes from locked to unlocked.
 Uses the AudioStreamPlayer3D.

 - Door Parameters:
+  - Interaction text when closed: Sets the text that appears if the player crosshair hovers over the door object when door is closed.
-  - Interaction text: Sets the text that appears if the player crosshair hovers over the door object.
+  - Interaction text when open: Sets the text that appears if the player crosshair hovers over the door object when door is open.
   - Is locked: Set the locked stats of the door.
   - Key: Reference to the item that needs to be in the player's inventory to unlock the door.
 Hint: This can be any item resource, doesn't need to be of type KEY_ITEM.
   - Key hint: The hint that appears if player tries to open the door but doesn't have the key item.
 If this is empty, no hint will appear.
-  - Open Rotation: Sets object rotation for open position.
-In global radians, not great, needs improvement.
+  - Open Rotation Deg: Sets object rotation for open position.
+In global degrees, this matches/influences the door object transform.
-  - Closed Rotation: Sets object rotation for closed position.
-In global radians, not great, needs improvement.
+  - Closed Rotation Deg: Sets object rotation for closed position.
+In global degrees, this matches/influences the door object transform.
   - Door Speed: Speed of opening/closing.